tobealive/docs/docs/concepts/structs/overview.md

 ## Anonymous structs

-V supports anonymous structs: structs that don't have to be declared separately with a struct name.
+V supports anonymous structs: structs that do not have to be declared separately with a struct name.

 ```v play